-Just before the August 23 release of Lover, Swift confirmed she would rerecord her old music to regain artistic and financial control of her catalog.
+Just before the August 23 release of Lover, Swift confirmed she would re-record her old music to regain artistic and financial control of her catalog.
 Later that year, she claimed a whopping six wins at the American Music Awards, including artist of the year and artist of the decade honors.

 During much of 2008, reports circulated that Swift was dating Joe Jonas from the popular musical group The Jonas Brothers.
 Neither Swift nor Jonas acknowledged the relationship.
 "He's an amazing guy, and anyone would be lucky to be dating him," Swift said at the 2008 MTV Video Music Awards.
 Whatever their relationship, it seemed to turn sour by the time Fearless was released.
 The song, "Forever & Always," is reportedly about Jonas.

 Swift was then romantically linked to actor Taylor Lautner, one of the stars of the successful Twilight saga.
-The pair reportedly met while filming Swift's big screen debut Valentine's Day, which hit theaters in February 2010.
+The pair reportedly met while filming Swift's big-screen debut Valentine's Day, which hit theaters in February 2010.
 Unfortunately, the couple didn't make it long enough to see the premiere as a couple, having broken up in late 2009.
-Swift then dated singer John Mayer for a brief period, which ended on bad terms when she wrote the tell-all song "Dear John" about the womanizer.
+Swift then dated Mayer for a brief period, which ended on bad terms when she wrote the tell-all song "Dear John" about the womanizer.

 From there, Swift was romantically linked to Glee star Cory Monteith and Jake Gyllenhaal in 2010, and Conor Kennedy—son of Robert F. Kennedy Jr.—in 2012.
 She dated another celebrity at the tail end of 2012, bringing in the new year with One Direction's Harry Styles, but the relationship ended in 2013.
 In 2015, Swift dated Calvin Harris, a music producer, DJ and singer, though the couple reportedly broke up in June 2016.
 Shortly thereafter, Swift began dating actor Tom Hiddleston, but the couple split three months later.